 print(documented_arab_waves) save(documented_arab_waves, file = "Arabb.Rda")

-Create a metadata table, or a data map, that contains information about the variable names and labels, and where each row correspnds to one variable in the survey data file.
-We do this with the function metadata_create(), which extracts the metadata from the survery data files, normalizes variable labels, identifies ranges of substantive responses and missing value codes.
+Create a metadata table, or a data map that contains information about the variable names and labels, and where each row corresponds to one variable in the survey data file.
+We use the function metadata_create(), which extracts the metadata from the survey data files, normalizes variable labels, identifies ranges of substantive responses and missing value codes.

 arabb_metadata <- lapply ( X = arab_waves, FUN = metadata_create ) arabb_metadata <- do.call(rbind, arabb_metadata)

-At this point, you should have metadata table with 1587 observations and 12 variables.
+At this point, you should have a metadata table with 1587 observations and 12 variables.

 Working with metadata

-From the metadata file we select only those rows that correspond to the variables that we’re interested in: the rowid being the unique case identifier, DATEINTR with the interview date, country containing information about the country where the interview was conducted, REGION with the region (sub-national unit) where the interview was conducted, and weight being the weighting factor [which is not available in the Arab Barometer Wave I file.
+From the metadata file we select only those rows that correspond to the variables that we’re interested in: the rowid being the unique case identifier, DATEINTR with the interview date, country containing information about the country where the interview was conducted, REGION with the region (sub-national unit) where the interview was conducted, and weight being the weighting factor (which is not available in the Arab Barometer Wave I file).

 Further, we select all variables that evaluate the economic situation in a country.
-This question was asked in a slightly different format in the Arab Barometer Wave I than later.
-In this case, the question numbering is consistent, and could be selected by lowercase(var_name_orig) == "q101" Here the Arab Barometer Wave 5 file uses uppercase names, the earlier ones lowercase names.
+This question was asked in a slightly different format in the Arab Barometer Wave I than in later versions.
+In this case, the question numbering is consistent, and could be selected by lowercase(var_name_orig) == "q101" The Arab Barometer Wave 5 file uses uppercase names, the earlier ones lowercase names.

 For these variables, we create normalized variable names (var_name) and labels (var_label).